-Gia Antolini, Suzuki Music School student, performing Concerto No. 3 in G, I. Allegro by W. A. Mozart
+Tamma, Suzuki Music School student, performing Violin Concerto by Bach

 Beginning students start with a thirty minute lesson.
 The school offers forty five and sixty minute lessons for more advanced students.
 The first lessons are for the parent so that they may learn the beginning steps and be able to help their child when they begin lessons.

 We invite you to come and observe our lessons and classes.
 This will give you the opportunity to see how we teach and answer any questions you may have about the school.
 Contact us from our contact page and request to schedule an observation time.
 Please tell us which instrument you are interested in and an appropriate observation will be scheduled for you.

 All of our students learn to read music.
 It is a fundamental skill that is necessary for all musicians.
 Music theory is introduced to three and four year olds in our pre-school music programs.
 Reading is introduced once the student has established a basic technique and good posture at the instrument.
 Once the student does begin reading, it will become a part of their daily practice.